dmitriilezine/AzureSecureAdministration/DeployDNSServer.md

 Important: Before running deployment of DNS server, you need to swtich vNet DNS settings to use Azure DNS.
 This is needed bacause DNS deployment needs to download DSC files and to do that it needs to resolve external names.
 If you do not switch vNet to use Azure DNS, then deployment will fail.

-Provided template will deploy the following network configuration:
+Provided template will deploy the following configuration:

 TO DO -> Create diagram and paste it here